thacheshirecat/react-tap-room/README.md

   * Alex Bunnell

 ### Project Overview
   * This project was created using React.
-It is a review of the fundamentals of React including components, props and routing.
+It is a review of the fundamentals of React including components, props, routing, state and data flow.
-  * Project is to recreate an existing project made using Angular.js of a Tap Room app
+  * Project is to recreate an existing project made using Angular.js of a Tap Room app/employee terminal

 #### Specs
   * App should display a header above each page